-- The guidelines for the NCPI define the terms marked with an asterisk (). - 1.
-Ensure that 30 million people living with HIV have access to treatment through meeting the 90-90-90 targets by 2020. - Commit to the 90-90-90 targets. - Address regulations, policies and practices that prevent access to safe, efficacious and affordable generic medicines, diagnostics and related health technologies, including by ensuring the full use of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) flexibilities, and strengthen regional and local capacity to develop, manufacture and deliver quality-assured affordable health products.
+National Commitments and Policy Instrument: Part A The guidelines for the NCPI define the terms marked with an asterisk ().

+- 1. Ensure that 30 million people living with HIV have access to treatment through meeting the 90-90-90 targets by 2020. - Commit to the 90-90-90 targets. - Address regulations, policies and practices that prevent access to safe, efficacious and affordable generic medicines, diagnostics and related health technologies, including by ensuring the full use of the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) flexibilities, and strengthen regional and local capacity to develop, manufacture and deliver quality-assured affordable health products.

 HIV tes HIV testing

 1. Which of the following HIV testing approaches are used in your country (please select all that apply):

 Client-initiated testing and counselling

 Provider-initiated testing and counselling

 Routine antenatal testing

+Dual HIV/syphilis tests in antenatal care

 Community-based testing and counselling

-Home testing
+Home-based (door-to-door) testing

 Lay provider testing

 Self-testing Self-testing

-Assisted partner notification/index testing
+Provider-assisted referral (assisted partner notification/index testing)

-Social network-based testing
+Social network-based HIV testing

 Other (please specify):

 2. Has your country adapted the recommendations from the 2019 WHO Consolidated guidelines on HIV testing services in a national process on testing guidelines?

 Yes, fully

 Yes, partially

 No

 Don't know

-3. Has your country adopted or included HIV self-testing as a national policy or plan?
+3. Has your country included HIV self-testing as a national policy (either within the national HIV testing policy/plan or a stand-alone HIV self-testing policy)?

 Yes

 No

-3.1 If yes, is HIV self-testing implemented?
+3.1 If yes, is HIV self-testing routinely implemented in your country?

+Yes, routinely implemented at national scale

-Yes, fully implemented
+Yes, routinely implemented at subnational scale or in select districts

-No, it is being piloted

-No pilots or implementation
+No, only pilot projects

+No, not implemented anywhere

-3.2 If no, is a national policy on HIV self-testing in development?
+3.2 If no to question 3, is a national policy or plan on HIV self-testing in development?
+Yes, and self-testing is being piloted to inform policy

-Yes
+Yes but self-testing is not being piloted

 No

-3.2a If yes to Question 3.2, please indicate the year in which self-testing is planned to be included:
+3.2a If yes to Question 3.2, please indicate the year in which a national self-testing policy or plan is expected to be completed:

 No planned year

-2020

 2021

 2022

 2023

+2024